jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 The front-end services act as application proxies that route SSH and web connections to appropriate login and OOD nodes based on a user's group membership.
 This capability implies that the application routers authenticate users in order to resolve routing rules.
 We built a simple Apache-based proxy that manages web single sign-on for users and routes them to their target OOD instance.
-We extended sshpiper, an open-source SSH router built on top of Go ssh, to include group-based user routing @Lian2025.
+We extended sshpiper, an open-source SSH proxy built on top of the Golang ssh package, to include group-based user routing @Lian2025.
 <!--- we should show a picture of this here? -->

-Operating cloud-native infrastructure at-scale is improved with development processes that leverage continuous integration and continuous deployment (CICD) methodologies [Ugwueze2024].
+Operating cloud-native infrastructure at-scale is improved with development processes that leverage continuous integration and continuous deployment (CICD) methodologies @Ugwueze2024.
 To that end, we created a GitLab CI/CD workflow to build and deploy our application routing front-end nodes and the Open On Demand web services @gitlab-cicd.
-This workflow ensures that we can deliver features and fix bugs through regular deployments of this software-defined infrastructure.
+This workflow ensures that we can deliver features and fix bugs through regular deployments of the SDHPC infrastructure.

 In the next section we highlight trends in the design of large-scale systems in industry and research that are driving evolution toward cloud-native HPC infrastructure.
 In section [sec-tag] we document the design of our software-defined infrastructure to route user connections to desired endpoints and the CICD workflow used to deploy it.